-- 650-20.13(153) Unlawful practice.
+650-20.13(153) Unlawful practice.
 A dental assistant who assists a dentist in practicing dentistry in any capacity other than as a person supervised by a dentist in a dental office, or who directly or indirectly procures a licensed dentist to act as nominal owner, proprietor or director of a dental office as a guise or subterfuge to enable such dental assistant to engage directly or indirectly in the practice of dentistry, or who performs dental service directly or indirectly on or for members of the public other than as a person working for a dentist shall be deemed to be practicing dentistry without a license.

-[ARC 0265C, IAB 8/8/12, effective 9/12/12] - 650-20.14(153) Advertising and soliciting of dental services prohibited.
+[ARC 0265C, IAB 8/8/12, effective 9/12/12]

+650-20.14(153) Advertising and soliciting of dental services prohibited.
 Dental assistants shall not advertise, solicit, represent or hold themselves out in any manner to the general public that they will furnish, construct, repair or alter prosthetic, orthodontic or other appliances, with or without consideration, to be used as substitutes for or as part of natural teeth or associated structures or for the correction of malocclusions or deformities, or that they will perform any other dental service.

-[ARC 0265C, IAB 8/8/12, effective 9/12/12] - 650-20.15(153) Expanded function training approval.
+[ARC 0265C, IAB 8/8/12, effective 9/12/12]

+650-20.15(153) Expanded function training approval.
 Expanded function training shall be eligible for board approval if the training is offered through a program accredited by the Commission on Dental Accreditation of the American Dental Association or another program prior-approved by the board, which may include on-the-job training offered by a dentist licensed in Iowa.
-Training must consist of the following: - 1.
-An initial assessment to determine the base entry level of all participants in the program.
-At a minimum, participants must be currently certified by the Dental Assisting National Board or must have two years of clinical dental assisting experience as a registered dental assistant; - 2.
-A didactic component; - 3.
-A laboratory component, if necessary; - 4.
-A clinical component, which may be obtained under the personal supervision of the participant's supervising dentist while the participant is concurrently enrolled in the training program; and
+Training must consist of the following:

+1. An initial assessment to determine the base entry level of all participants in the program.
+At a minimum, participants must meet one of the following:

+- Be currently certified by the Dental Assisting National Board, or - Have two years of clinical dental assisting experience as a registered dental assistant, or